Cheap Asian workers flock to Portugal's farms | DW | 08.06.2021

 The Portuguese authorities became aware of the problem just last year when the COVID-19 pandemic broke out.
 It was decided to legalize all those who could prove three months of paid work and social security contributions.

 However, that did not solve the problem: The Portuguese immigration police needed months, often up to a year, to examine the applications.
-Some of the applicants lived in residential containers or were crammed into half-ruined houses and were still dependent on mafia-like employment agencies.
+Some of the applicants lived in residential containers or were crammed into derelict houses, forced to depend on mafia-like employment agencies.

 The agricultural sector is booming again in Portugal, resulting in a bigger need for migrant workers